 GHSA strongly encourages all states to adopt and enforce primary safety belt use laws that apply to all occupants in all seating positions.
+GHSA strongly encourages all states to carry out public awareness campaigns to encourage safety belt use in every seat on every trip.

-All states are encouraged to continue their high visibility enforcement of safety belt laws and to conduct sustained occupant protection enforcement efforts.
+All states are encouraged to continue their high visibility enforcement of safety belt laws and to conduct sustained, equitable occupant protection enforcement efforts.
 In addition, states should undertake nighttime enforcement campaigns since nighttime belt usage is typically lower than daytime usage.

 In many, if not most states, the safety belt usage rate is such that only the most resistant person is unbuckled.
 These remaining holdouts require stronger measures.
 Consequently, GHSA encourages states to consider the assignment of drivers' license penalty points and/or increased fines for safety belt violations.
-GHSA also encourages states to conduct targeted education and enforcement campaigns for high risk populations such as teens and rural populations.
+GHSA also encourages states to conduct focused education, community and enforcement campaigns for high-risk populations.

-GHSA urges all state highway safety offices (SHSO) require that entities contracting with the SHSO's to initiate and maintain a mandatory safety belt use policy for that entity.
+GHSA urges all SHSOs require that entities contracting with the SHSOs to initiate and maintain a mandatory safety belt use policy for that entity.
 This would include state and local governments, nonprofits and others.

 GHSA encourages motor vehicle manufacturers to install safety belt reminder systems in all new vehicles to encourage the use of safety belts, particularly by part-time users.
-Additionally, GHSA urges Congress to amend current law so that manufacturers can install reminder systems without conflicting with statutory prohibitions against such systems.
+GHSA encourages services providing for-hire transportation to actively promote and, if possible, require safety belt and child safety seat use for all passengers.